 A lack of commitment will lead to half-hearted efforts in these areas, and in time, will spread and weaken the resolve of others in the group to give their best.
 A high level of commitment, in contrast, will not only motivate group members to strive for excellence, it will encourage others who see it to excel as well.
 It will spur the entire group toward success.

 The Bible is clear about the power of our influence: "exhort one another daily . . . lest any of you be hardened through the deceitfulness of sin.
 For we are made partakers of Christ, if we hold the beginning of our confidence stedfast unto the end" (Hebrews 3:13-1413 But exhort one another daily, while it is called To day; lest any of you be hardened through the deceitfulness of sin.
 14 For we are made partakers of Christ, if we hold the beginning of our confidence stedfast unto the end;).
-The prize goes to those who finish--and yet how easy it is to quit just short of the goal!
+The prize goes to those who finish--but without accountability, it is all to easy to quit short of the goal!
 Sin comes in so subtly, and we end up distracted or discouraged.
 But the solution is clear: exhortation.
 "Consider one another to provoke unto love and to good works . . . exhorting one another: and so much the more, as ye see the day approaching" (Hebrews 10:24-2524 And let us consider one another to provoke unto love and to good works: 25 Not forsaking the assembling of ourselves together, as the manner of some is; but exhorting one another: and so much the more, as ye see the day approaching.).
 The closer we get to the end, the more important it's going to become!

 In order for a team to be successful, each member must understand the power of their influence.
 Each must recognize their personal responsibility to encourage others in the group, by their example and words.
 For it is only when each person gives their individual best--and challenges others to do their best as well, that the group will realize its full potential.
 Together, the group must press forward together in pursuit of its shared objective: becoming workers for Jesus Christ.